The Voice UK series 3

-Coaches
+Coaches and presenters

 On 5 July 2013, Jessie J announced that she would not be returning as a coach for the third series due to touring commitments in support for her second album, Alive.
 On 16 July, it was announced that Danny O'Donoghue would not be returning either as he wanted to concentrate on The Script.
 People rumoured to be in the running to join the panel as replacements for Jessie J and O'Donoghue included Rita Ora, Emeli Sande, Kylie Minogue, Marvin Humes, Melanie C and Cheryl Cole, though Cole was ruled out of the running after rejoining rival show, The X Factor.
 On 11 September, it was confirmed that Minogue would become a coach for the third series, along with the confirmation of returning coaches will.i.am and Tom Jones.
 On 15 September, Holly Willoughby and Reggie Yates announced that they would not be returning to co-present the third series, and Emma Willis was announced as Willoughby's replacement.
 On 17 September, Humes confirmed that he would replace Yates as Willis' co-presenter.
 On 19 September, Kaiser Chiefs singer Ricky Wilson confirmed that he would be a coach and O'Donoghue's replacement for the third series.
 On 9 February 2014, it was announced that Zoë Ball would present spin-off show The Voice: Louder on Two.
 The show was axed after the series.